Faith is a walk in fellowship

 Meetings are held at 7:00 a.m. every Thursday at PJ Piper's Pancake House, W61 N514 Washington Avenue, Cedarburg.
 Coffee and/or breakfast is optional but discussion is not.

-The book about Mary Magdelene is appropriate for the season.
-But it is short so the men chose another that is appropriate for our times: Not in It to Win It: Why Choosing Sides Sidelines The Church by Andy Stanley.
+This month the men will start reading and discussing a book that is appropriate for our times: Not in It to Win It: Why Choosing Sides Sidelines The Church by Andy Stanley.
 Is it possible to disagree politically and love unconditionally?
 The reaction of evangelicals to political and cultural shifts in recent years revealed what they value most.
 Lurking beneath our Bible-laced rhetoric, faith claims, books, commentaries in the media, and sermons are a relentless drive to WIN!

 Jesus never asked his followers to agree on everything.
 But he did call his followers to obey a new command: to love others in the same way he has loved us.
 Instead of asserting our rights or fighting for power, we need to begin asking ourselves: what does love require of me?

-We invite all men to join on Thursday mornings at 7:00 a.m. at PJ Piper's in downtown Cedarburg.
-There is lots of room at our table; come and enjoy a breakfast or just coffee as we us discuss our books and enjoy each
+We invite all men to join on Thursday mornings at 7:00 a.m. at PJ Piper's.
+There is lots of room at our table; come and enjoy a breakfast or just coffee as we us discuss this critical topic and enjoy each other’s company!

 Care Connectors

-Our Care Connectors group will be meeting on Monday, April 15th at
+Our Care Connectors group will be meeting on Monday, May 20

 Care Connectors continue to serve our homebound and limited mobility members by arranging communion, home visits, or calls.
 If you know of someone who needs a connection to care, please let Pastor Lourdes know.